Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 - The Sibley Guide to Birds – This excellent birding resource is used by millions of birders across the globe, from novices to the most advanced, “The Sibley Guide has become the standard by which natural history guides are measured.”

-5. Participate in the Great Backyard Bird Count
+10. Participate in Bird counts Such as the Great Backyard Bird Count and Global Big Day.

 Encourage children to learn to identify the bird birdcalls of the species of birds that live in your area.
 Learning bird calls and songs is a great way to identify birds that hide in dense foliage and birds that come out at night.
 This birdcall identification activity can also help children and adults learn to identify birds that look alike but may not sound alike.
 A few fantastic bird language books for use at home, outdoors, or in the classroom are on the list below.